michelfernandez/cove/site/content/english/sav-fsa.md

 {{< picture identification 482 >}}

 {{% content %}}
-# Bereit zum Signieren in 5 Minuten
+# Ready to sign in 5 minutes

-Du benötigst nur ein Mobiltelefon und ein gültiges Ausweispapier (Pass oder Identitätskarte).
+All you need is a mobile phone and a valid identification document (passport or identity card).

 {{% fancy-list %}}
-- **Skribble kommt bei dir vorbei**
+- **Skribble visits your office**
-- **Wir identifzieren dich**
+- **We will identify you**
-- **Du bist sofort signierbereit**
+- **You're ready to sign right away**
 {{% /fancy-list %}}

-Eine Kanzlei kann auch dazu befähigt werden, selbst Personen zu identifizieren.
+A law firm may also elect to identify persons itself.

 {{< intro-partner
   "swisscom.png"
-  "Offizieller Identifikations-Partner von Swisscom"
+  "Official identification partner of Swisscom"
 >}}

 {{% /content %}}